Aesculus californica California buckeye

 Another tree native to campus and to Jasper Ridge, the buckeye has an unusual adaptation to our extreme climate with its rainless summer months.
 The leaves grow up to 16 inches long with five irregularly toothed leaflets.
-The tree avoids loss of water from transpiration through the leaves by dropping them in midsummer, sometimes when the large, fragrant, rosy flowers are still in bloom, making a remarkable sight.
+The tree avoids loss of water from transpiration through the leaves by dropping them in midsummer, sometimes when the large, fragrant, white flower clusters are still in bloom, making a remarkable sight.
 The giant fruits then slowly ripen and catch the eye as one drives by Lake Lagunita.
 They fall when it rains and can be grown into small plants the way avocado seeds are grown in jelly glasses.
 The heavy fruits are clearly not dispersed by wind, nor by birds or animals.
 Being round, they tend to run downhill and possibly into running water that can carry them to a new site.
-Buckeye flower buds may be cut and brought indoors in spring before they open and will then unfurl in their vase, just as the wooded hillsides near campus are acquiring their splendid light green foliage.
+Buckeye flower buds may be cut and brought indoors in spring before they open and will then unfurl in their vase, just as the wooded hillsides near campus are acquiring their splendid apple green foliage.

 Occurrence of buckeyes, as on the Golf Course, may indicate the site of former habitation by Native Americans.
 They prepared the large seeds by macerating them in water to leach out tannins and the toxic substance saponin and subsequently grinding them into meal.
 Another method used was to steam them for several hours, slice thinly, and suspend them in a river in a basket until the poison was dissolved away.
 As this took several days, it is not clear that a newcomer to this type of food preparation would necessarily survive the first attempt.
 The crushed seeds were also used to stupefy fish.